 SJHL still without season start date

-The SJHL Logo for the 2019 Season.
+The SJHL Logo.
 (Courtesy: The Saskatchewan Junior Hockey League)

 REGINA -- The Saskatchewan Junior Hockey League still does not have a start date for the 2020-21 season, after rumours suggested the league was gearing up for an early November puck drop.